 Crystal Palace to be relegated

-As a Palace fan it pains me to say it but The Eagles’ time in the Premier League could well be coming to an end.
+It looks as though The Eagles’ time in the Premier League could be coming to an end.

 During lockdown, the club claimed that new evidence shows Palace are the world’s oldest professional club, which immediately led to jokes about the age of Roy Hodgson and his squad which weren’t entirely without foundation.